Charles Horman: Book, film, and television depictions of the case

-The Horman case was made into the Hollywood film Missing (1982), directed by Greek filmmaker Costa-Gavras.
+The Horman case was made into the Hollywood movie Missing (1982), directed by Greek filmmaker Costa-Gavras.
 It starred Jack Lemmon and Sissy Spacek as Horman's father and wife, who attempt to discover what had happened to Charles.
 Horman himself was portrayed by John Shea.
 In the film, Horman is depicted as having spoken with several U.S. operatives who assisted the Chilean military government.
-The film alleges that Horman's discovery of US complicity in the coup led to his secret arrest, disappearance and execution.
+The movie alleges that Horman's discovery of U.S. complicity in the coup led to his secret arrest, disappearance and execution.

 American complicity in the Chilean coup was later confirmed in documents declassified during the Clinton administration.

-The film was based on a book first published in 1978 under the title The Execution Of Charles Horman: An American Sacrifice, and written by Thomas Hauser; this book was later republished under the title Missing in 1982.
+The movie was based on a book first published in 1978 under the title The Execution Of Charles Horman: An American Sacrifice, and written by Thomas Hauser; this book was later republished under the title Missing in 1982.

-When the film was released by Universal Studios, Nathaniel Davis, the United States Ambassador to Chile from 1971 to 1973, filed a US$150 million libel suit against the director and the studio, despite not having been named directly in the movie (he had been named in the book).
+When the movie was released by Universal Studios, Nathaniel Davis, the United States Ambassador to Chile from 1971 to 1973, filed a US$150 million libel suit against the director and the studio, despite not having been named directly in the movie (he had been named in the book).
 A court eventually dismissed Davis's suit.
-The film was removed from the market during the lawsuit but re-released upon its dismissal.
+The movie was removed from the market during the lawsuit but re-released upon its dismissal.

 In season 10 of Law & Order, the season finale "Vaya Con Dios" was based on this murder.